Excel HLOOKUP Function (Table of contents)

 Usually, in excel, we use the terms ROWS & COLUMNS.
 Have you ever think of an alternative name for these two?
 Think… Think…

 Can we call COLUMNS as VERTICLE and ROWS as HORIZONTAL?
 The answer is YES!

-The reason why I told about this is, that today in this tutorial we are going to discuss HLOOKUP i.e. called “HORIZONTAL LOOKUP”.
+I told you about this because today in this tutorial, we are going to discuss HLOOKUP, i.e. called “HORIZONTAL LOOKUP”.

 HLOOKUP Formula in Excel

 HLOOKUP is a lookup function in excel, and the HLOOKUP formula is as follows.

 - Lookup_Value: Base Value or Criterion Value to search in the table.
 It is a reference value to the table.